kin4stat/kthook/README.md

 }
 ```

-Also you bind after original function execution callbacks \
+Also you can bind after original function execution callbacks \
 If original function return value is non void, return value reference passed at 1 argument

 ```cpp